james-stevens/wallet-ids-in-dns/README.md

 to something more like "please pay `my-name.tld`"

-By storing the wallets in DNS `TXT` records, it should be possible to store them in a variety of different DNS infrastructures such as the Handshake Blockchain, the ETH/DNS blockchain or any standard DNS zone file.
+By storing the wallets in DNS `TXT` records, it should be possible to store them in a variety of different DNS infrastructures such as the Handshake Blockchain, the ETH/DNS blockchain or any (ICANN) standard DNS zone file.

 I am fully aware of the [HIP-0002](https://hsd-dev.org/HIPs/proposals/0002/) proposal, I just felt it has quite a lot of prerequisites, so creates quite a high barrier to entry.
 I wanted to propose something much simpler & easier to set-up.

-It will also take longer to both retrieve & validate than a pure DNS solution.
+Most Domain Name Registrars offer DNS hosting as part of their domain name service, so a pure DNS solution is more accessible.

-The proposal also doesn't seem to describe various areas of functionality I felt needed flashing out.
+HIP-0002 will also take longer to both retrieve & validate than a pure DNS solution and proposal also doesn't seem to describe various areas of functionality I felt needed flashing out.